FRCDashboard/FRCDashboard/README.md

 #### Configuring Camera feed
 In order to run the camera, you must start an mjpg server on the RoboRIO.
 To install `mjpg-streamer`:

-1. Download <a href='https://raw.githubusercontent.com/robotpy/robotpy-wpilib/master/installer/installer.py' target='_blank'>this installer script</a> from GitHub.
+1. Download [this installer script](https://raw.githubusercontent.com/robotpy/robotpy-wpilib/master/installer/installer.py) from GitHub.
 This script is for downloading and installing packages to the RoboRIO.
 2. While in the directory where you downloaded the installer script, run:

     Windows:

         py -3 installer.py download-opkg mjpg-streamer
         py -3 installer.py install-opkg mjpg-streamer

     Mac/Linux (using bash):

         python3 installer.py download-opkg mjpg-streamer
         python3 installer.py install-opkg mjpg-streamer